If you’re studying a taught Master's or research degree at LSHTM, you could qualify for a loan from the UK government.

 Information on eligiblity, repayment and how to apply can be found on the UK government’s website.
 We encourage you to apply as early as possible so that you receive your loan for the start of your course.

 Postgraduate loans and tuition fees

-Please note that the LSTHM tuition fees policy requires payment of tuition fees by the start date of the course, and the start of each subsequent academic year that a student is registered.
-As the postgraduate loan is paid directly to the student in three instalments per academic year, it cannot be relied upon for payment of tuition fees.
+Please note that the LSHTM tuition fees policy normally requires payment of tuition fees two weeks before the start date of the course, and the start of each subsequent academic year that a student is registered.

 Intercalating students do not have access to undergraduate funding from Student Finance England whilst studying on a postgraduate course.
 Intercalating students may be eligible for a postgraduate loan, if they will not be in receipt of an NHS bursary.